The Great Kabuki: Professional wrestling career

 In July 1990, Kabuki won the World Tag Team Championship with Jumbo Tsuruta, but within days, he joined Tenryu in creating the Super World of Sports promotion.
 In 1992, he joined New Japan Pro-Wrestling's Heisei Ishingun, until leaving in 1996.
 From there he went on to be one of the co-founders of IWA Japan.

 In the World Wrestling Federation, Kabuki participated in the 1994 Royal Rumble, from which he was eliminated by Lex Luger.
 He also helped take out The Undertaker in the previous match of the night.

 Kabuki retired in 1998.
 He had a series of retirement matches.
 On July 20, he would main event at the Tokyo Korakuen Hall in IWA Japan by teaming up with Kendo Nagasaki to wrestle Keisuke Yamada and Shigeo Okumura; his last bout in the independent circuit.
 On August 8 he teamed up with The Great Muta to defeat Michiyoshi Ohara and Tatsutoshi Goto for New Japan Pro-Wrestling, one of the major Japanese circuits.
 (Giant Baba would not let him retire in All Japan Pro Wrestling due to his jump to SWS.)
 September 7 was the grand finale for Kabuki, as he teamed up with Terry Funk and Doug Gilbert to defeat Freddy Kruger, Leatherface, and Metalface - symbolically his last match involving foreign wrestlers.

 Mera appeared in a band's music video "The Emeralds" under his Great Kabuki gimmick.

 On January 4, 2015, Kabuki made a special appearance for New Japan Pro-Wrestling, taking part in the New Japan Rumble on the pre-show of Wrestle Kingdom 9.
 He was quickly disqualified upon entering the ring due to using the Asian Mist.
 Kabuki returned a year later, taking part in the Wrestle Kingdom 10 pre-show New Japan Rumble, where he was once again disqualified for using the mist.

 Wrestled at a Pro Wrestling Noah show on December 22, 2017, teaming with his Heisei Ishingun teammates Shiro Koshinaka and Akitoshi Saito to defeat Go Shiozaki, Yoshinari Ogawa and Masao Inoue.

-Kabuki wrestled his final match on September 30, 2018, at 70 at a show that was independently produced by Masakatsu Funaki in Osaka, Japan, teaming with Giant Small Baba, Small Antonio Inoki, and Teruko Kagawa to defeat the team of HIRO Dai Circus Yasuda, Mitsukuni Daiso, Waka Shoyo, and Yamaishi Meijin in an 8-person tag team match.
+Kabuki wrestled his final match on September 30, 2018, at 70 at a show that was independently produced by Masakatsu Funaki in Osaka, Japan, teaming with Giant Small Baba, Small Antonio Inoki, and Teruko Kagawa to defeat the team of HIRO Dai Circus Yasuda, Mitsukuni Daiso, Waka Shoyo, and Yamaishi Meijin in an 8-man tag team match.